Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-manipulate-flight-data.md

 	df.shape
 	```

-This is a rather large dataset
+This is a rather large dataset, but data professionals frequently deal with ones that are orders of magnitude larger.

 ## Clean the data